TritonDataCenter/rfd/rfd/0038/README.md

       against the entry in the over-memory array.
 If that bit is set, the page is a candidate for being reclaimed.
-The scanner continues to use the normal two-handed algorithm so that checkpage() on the backhand will reclaim pages that haven't been used recently.
+The scanner continues to use the normal two-handed algorithm so that checkpage() on the backhand will free pages that haven't been used recently.
 The logic for when the pageout scanner runs will need to be updated to check the zoneid array counter and we need to change some of the tunables around keeping this going when we have zones over their cap (based on the counter).